cashsun/redux-quick-action/README.md

     },

     /**
-     * Your action might not take any param
+     * Your redux action might not take any param
      *
      * @param state
      * @returns {*} next state